modular/modular/KGEN/docs/MojoLSP.md

 Language Server manually with
 `cat /path/to/lsp_stdout | mojo-lsp-server -mojo-test`.

+### mojo-lsp-simple-client

+This little utility can be used to launch an LSP server and simulate some actions that the user would do on the IDE.
+This tool can be extremely useful for debugging issues.

 ### Debugging

-You can add the `--attach-debugger-on-startup` argument to a `mojo-lsp-server` invocation to start a debug session on VSCode attaching to the Language Server.
+`mojo-lsp-server` offers the `--attach-debugger-on-startup` argument invocation to start a debug session on VSCode attaching to the Language Server.

+There are two main ways to trigger a real debug session that uses this
+capability:

+- Via the VS Code command `Developer: restart the Mojo LSP Server and Attach the debugger to it`.
+This can be useful for debugging simple issues, but relaunching debug sessions requires several manual interactions.
+- Via the `mojo-lsp-simple-client`, which offers the `-attach-debugger` option.
+  This can be more convenient for automating a LSP session and rerun it repeatedly.

 ### Building

 If you need to build the VS Code extension from source, you can use `vscode-build` to compile the extension and install it locally.